 What are the costs regarding solar paneling installations?

 Firstly, you’ll need to evaluate your electricity usage.
 The more you spend on electricity every month, the more your savings will be after installing solar panels.
 Also, look at your house’s orientation, the amount of sun your home gets per day, the amount of shade, and the type of roof you have.
 Your roof can have an impact on how much solar energy you’ll be able to produce.
+It’s also important to make sure your roof is sturdy enough in its current condition to ensure it can hold the solar panel.
+It’s essential to contact a roofing company to conduct relevant inspections on the roof, especially if you haven’t examined it yourself in recent years.
+Adverse weather could cause damage that you are not able to see, and a solar panel may cause additional problems, so it is crucial to address this first.
 You can calculate how much solar energy your area will be able to generate with a solar estimate calculator.
-That said, the average costs when installing solar panels for your home can range between $15 000 – $25 000.
-However, a personalized quote from a Solar Panel Company will give you a much better idea of what you can expect in costs.
-The good news is that governments offer really attractive incentives to taxpayers who are thinking about installing solar panels, allowing you to claim roughly 23% of the installation costs back.

 Pro’s and Con’s of installing solar panels